yinaa/microsoft-graph-docs/api-reference/api/privilegedsignupstatus_list.md

 # List privilegedSignupStatus

-Retrieve the privilegedSignupStatus object for the tenant.
+Retrieve the privilegedSignupStatus object for the organization.
 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_